 Organization responsible for the statistics

-The statistics are collected and compiled by the Inspection du
+The statistics are collected, compiled and published by the

 Objectives and users